Back

 Back up your content

-If you getting a BT Mobile handset you will need to back up the contents of your old mobile, including: contacts, apps, calendar entries and settings, so you can restore everything on your new phone.
+If you're getting a new BT Mobile, you will need to back up the contents of your old mobile, including contacts, apps, calendar entries and settings, so you can restore everything on your new phone.

 6 of 6 steps